mircea-cacicovschi/DK1_Energy_Price_Forecasting/README.md

   test_energy_prices_aug2025.py   (Pseudo-test evaluation script for 1 to 14 August 2025)
   one_station.py                  (Processes and visualizes data for a single weather station)
   regions_DK.py                   (Defines regions and station groupings used in data aggregation)
-  testing.py                      (General debugging or utility script)
+  testing.py                      (General testing and debugging utilities)
   thesis work v3.qmd              (Quarto document containing model training and analysis)
   test set.qmd                    (Quarto file for test set documentation and evaluation)
   thesis plots etc.R              (R script for generating plots used in the thesis)
-  Deep Learning Models.ipynb      (Trains deep learning models: FNN, LSTM, GRU, CNN, TCN)
+  Deep Learning Models.ipynb      (Training notebook for FNN, LSTM, GRU, CNN, and TCN models)
-  Pseudo-test set DL.ipynb        (Evaluates deep learning models on the pseudo-test period)
+  Pseudo-test set DL.ipynb        (Evaluation notebook for deep learning models on the pseudo-test period)
   requirements.txt                (Python dependencies)
   requirements_r.txt              (R dependencies)
+  .gitignore                      (Ignored files and generated outputs)
   README.md                       (This file)
-  (generated CSV files)           (Automatically created when running data scripts)
+  (generated CSV files)           (Created automatically when running data scripts)

 No subfolders are required.
 All scripts operate on files stored in the same directory.